 Built between 1706 and 1722, for General John Churchill (1650-1722), 1st Duke of Marlborough.
-Marlborough was the Commander-in-Chief of the British army who defeated the French and Bavarians during the Wars of the Spanish Succession with his decisive victory at the Battle of Blenheim (1705).
+Marlborough was the Commander-in-Chief of the British army whose decisive victory at the Battle of Blenheim (1705) over the combined French and Bavarian armies ended the Wars of the Spanish Succession.
 In gratitude, the nation gifted him the Manor of Woodstock on which he built (with some financial support from Queen Anne) this Palace - one of the largest houses in Britain and the only "Palace" in the country not owned by a member of the Royal family or the Church....

 This house is best associated with...

 Lilian Warren (Price) Mrs Hamersley, 8th Duchess of Marlborough, Lady Beresford